 Every Guest Relations Cast Member wants to ensure that you have a wonderful vacation, and if Disney messes up they will absolutely attempt to fix the situation.
 But your tone, wording, and demeanor can affect whether or not that Cast Member goes above and beyond.

-Whether the issue is something completely out of your control (such as the weather or an attraction closing) or something that was completely in your control (for example, you didn’t realize there were block-out dates on your ticket), remember the Cast Member in front of you had nothing to do with your concern.
+Whether the issue is something completely out of your control (such as the weather or an attraction closing) or something that was completely in your control (for example, you didn’t realize there were block-out dates on your ticket), remember the Cast Member in front of you had nothing to do with the cause of your problem.

 Think about it this way: Guest Relations Cast Members were hired to help you — why would you yell at the person trying to help you?
 And let me be clear, you have every right to be upset and frustrated if something goes wrong on the vacation you spent a lot of money on!
 What I am talking about is yelling, screaming, and cursing — which unfortunately happens more than you’d expect in a family theme park.
 This is coming from someone who has been called every name and curse word in the book — in several languages.

-So the moral of this story is to simply be nice.
-Remember, the Cast Member in front of you is there to listen, to help, and to restore the magic.
+So the moral of this story is simply to be nice.
+Remember, the Cast Member in front of you is there to listen, to help, and to restore the magic if at all possible.

 2. Accept Responsibility When Necessary